geoboom/linux-config/README.md

 ## My manjaro installation walkthrough (i3wm)

+Take note that this section is heavily WIP.
+Will move the tips out to another section.

 1. `xset r rate 270 33` my preferred repeat rate and delay
 2. `xset -b` to remove the bell
 3. clone this repo